vacp2p/rfc/content/docs/rfcs/pushNotification.md

 # Abstract
 Push notification server implementation for IOS devices and Android devices.
-This implementation is a set of functions that will allow clients to have push notification services in restricting mobile environments.
+This specification provide a is a set of methods that allow clients to use push notification services in mobile environments.

 # Background

-Mobile devices using iOS and some android devices have restrictions for applications that want to use push notifications.
-Apple devices can use the APN service, Apple Push Notifications, or Firebase for Android devices.
-For some Android devices, foreground services are restricted, require a user to grant the foreground notifications, seen as dangerous.
+Push notifications for iOS and Android devices can only be implemented by relying on [APN](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1), Apple Push Notification, service for iOS or [Firebase](https://firebase.google.com/) for Android.

+For some Android devices, foreground services are restricted, requiring a user to grant authorization to applications for foreground notifications.
 Apple iOS devices, restrict notifications to some internal functions, that not every application can use.
-Applications request to use background but does not schedule background resources if the application was forced quit and is not background services are not responsive envoy for push notification systems.
+Applications on iOS can request execution time when they are in the background.
+This has limited set of use cases for example, it will not schedule any time if the application was force quit.
+Requesting execution time is not reponsive enough to implement a push notification system.
+Status provides a set of push notification services

+Since this can not be safely implemented in a privacy preserving manner, clients need to be given an option to opt-in receiving and sending push notifications.
+They are disabled by default.

 # Specification
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.